A student's status with regard to discipline is regulated by the following definitions:

-The status of good standing indicates that a student has been duly enrolled in the university and is eligible to participate in all activities of the university.
+The status Good Standing indicates that a student has been duly enrolled in the University and is eligible to participate in all activities of the University.
 A student is presumed to be in good standing unless the student forfeits that status by established misconduct.

 - Housing Probation

 This status indicates that a student’s behavior has raised serious questions concerning the student’s status as a resident.
 The student will be given a stated period during which his/her conduct will establish whether s/he is to be returned to good standing by having met definite requirements in behavior or whether s/he is to be dismissed from university housing.

 This status indicates that the student's behavior has raised serious questions concerning the student's status as a member of the University community.
 The student will be given a stated period during which his/her conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from the University.